TatuLund/vaadin-create23/docs/Storefront.PRD.md

    - Uses `PurchaseHistoryGrid` in `PENDING_APPROVALS` mode.
    - Filter in backend:
      - `status = PENDING`,
-     - `approver = currentUser` **or**
+     - `approver = currentUser`.
-     - (If `approver` is null and logic assigns default approver on the fly; define in service.)
    - Add columns/controls for actions:
-     - Either:
-       - A component column with “Approve” and “Reject” buttons per row, **or**
+     - Use a component column (`grid.addComponentColumn(...)`) with “Approve” and “Reject” buttons per row.
-       - A checkbox column for approve + a separate “Approve selected” button.
+       - Render buttons only when the state is `PENDING`.
+       - Wrap the buttons in `HorizontalLayout`.
+       - Use disable-on-click on both buttons to prevent double submits.
+     - Decision comment modal:
+       - Clicking either button opens a modal sub-window (placed in the `purchases` package).
+       - The window contains:
+         - a text field/area for decision comment,
+         - `Cancel` button,
+         - `Approve` or `Reject` confirmation button.
+       - `Reject` requires a non-empty reason (trimmed); `Approve` comment is optional.
    - On approve:
-     - Call `PurchaseService.approve(purchaseId, currentUser)`.
+     - Call `PurchaseService.approve(purchaseId, currentUser, decisionCommentOrNull)`.
-     - Catch:
-       - `InsufficientStockException`:
+     - If the result is `CANCELLED`:
-         - Show message detailing which products failed due to lack of stock.
+       - Show a message detailing which products failed due to lack of stock (based on `decisionReason`).
-         - Purchase remains `PENDING`.
-       - `ConcurrentModificationException` (optimistic lock conflict):
+     - Catch `OptimisticLockException` (optimistic lock conflict):
+       - Retry by calling `PurchaseService.approve(purchaseId, currentUser, decisionCommentOrNull)` again.
+         - Use the same `decisionCommentOrNull` value for the retry.
+       - If the retry still fails with `OptimisticLockException`:
          - Show message that products changed during approval.
          - Prompt user to reload the grid and try again, or reject with reason.
      - On success: